 A filter has a MERV Rating (Minimum Efficiency Reporting Values), which is a fancy way of calculating how efficient it is at trapping particles.

 MERV rating matters.
-For example, it’s been shown that a MERV rating of 13 or higher will capture coronavirus particles in your home!
-That’s right; filters can help you to avoid illnesses, including potentially deadly ones like COVID.
+For example, it’s been shown that a MERV rating of 13 or higher will capture coronavirus particles in your home.
+That’s right; filters can help you to avoid illnesses, including potentially deadly ones such as COVID-19.

 Speaking of apps and remote access, wifi capability is technically separate from being programmable, though the two are often linked.
 Wifi thermostats are often able to pair with a variety of mobile and household devices to create “smart homes.”